Tokyo Food Guide 2025: Top 5 Foods You Need to Try

 - Negiyaki: More scallions are added to pancake.
 Originally from the Kansai area (Osaka and Kyoto).

-- Hiroshimayaki: Ingredients are layered rather than mixed together, compared to Okonomiyaki.
-In addition, pan-fried noodles are added on top of cabbage and proteins in Hiroshima (Western Japan).
+- Hiroshimayaki: Ingredients are layered rather than mixed together, different than in Osakan okonomiyaki.
+In addition, pan-fried noodles are added on top of cabbage and meat.
+This type is specific to the Hiroshima area (Western Japan).

-- Monjayaki: Similar to Okonomiyaki, various ingredients (cabbage, pork or other proteins) are chopped and mixed together.
+- Monjayaki: Similar to okonomiyaki, various ingredients (cabbage, pork or other meats) are chopped and mixed together.
 The key difference is to add water or dash broth to make it more watery rather than making it a pancake.
 It used to be eaten as a snack mostly in Tokyo or Kanto area.
-Typically you make your monjayaki on your own.
-You’ll probably need to learn how to cook monjayaki beforehand.
+At restaurants, you typically make the monjayaki on a skillet at your table.
+You’ll probably need to learn how to cook monjayaki beforehand, so take a look at this video!

 5. Soba noodles

-Have you tried hot soba noodles, but not cold?
-You should try cold soba noodles while you are in Japan.
-Soba is made from buckwheat flour, and smooth and refreshing.
+Have you only tried hot soba noodles?
+If so. you should definitely try cold soba noodles while you are in Japan.
+Soba is made from buckwheat flour, and the taste and texture is smooth and refreshing.

 Soba is typically served with side dishes or toppings.
-It goes well especially with tempura (deep fried shrimp and vegetables) as soba is pretty light by itself.
-It will be a good mixture of light cold soba and warm juicy tempura!
+It goes especially well with tempura (deep fried shrimp and vegetables) since soba is a light dish.
+The mix of light and refreshing soba with the warm juicy tempura is perfect!

-By the way, it is totally okay to slurp the noodles in Japan.
-My mom actually used to tell me to slurp!
+By the way, it is completely fine to slurp your noodles in Japan.
+My mother actually used to tell me to slurp!

-- Yabu Soba (Ueno): Yabu soba is not only famous for their handmade soba noodles but also for their side dishes (rolled eggs, tempura, and eel).
-You might have to wait in line to get in.
+Yabu soba is not only famous for their handmade soba noodles, but also for their side dishes like rolled eggs, tempura, and eel.
+You might have to wait in line to get in, so go early if you can.
 Also, you will probably see some locals drinking sake while eating soba noodles during the day time.
-Yes… they have a good life.
+They have a good life.

-Whether you have a question or a comment, let me know what you think.
+Whether you have questions or comments, leave a comment below and let us know what you think!

 August 26, 2017 @ 11:58 am